-We listed just a few fun suggestions for things to do in November and Thanksgiving in Chicago 2018.
-Of course, there are plenty of other activities to help fill your plans.
+We listed just a few fun suggestions for things to do in November and Thanksgiving in Chicago 2019.
+Of course, there are plenty of other activities to help fill your itinerary.

-Remember, many of these great options are included on the Go Chicago® Card, where you can save up to 55% on combined admission vs. paying at the gate.
+Remember, many of these great options are included on the Go Chicago® pass.
+You can save up to 55% on combined admission vs. paying at the gate.

-Please note, the November and Thanksgiving events taking place at some of these attractions may be separately ticketed and not included with the Go Chicago® Card.
+Please note, the November and Thanksgiving events taking place at some of these attractions may be separately ticketed and not included with the Go Chicago® pass.

 Consider adding a few of these fun options to your November weekend itineraries.